Business Operating Model | Build Your Business

-A well formulated business operating model is the bridge between the strategy, the ‘why’, and the operations, the ‘how’, and can ensure that there are no roadblocks in the application of your business plan.
-Furthermore, a business operating model is important because it helps managers convert strategy into operational decisions.
+A well formulated business operating model is like a bridge between strategy, the ‘why’, and operations, the ‘how’.
+It should allow you to focus on delivering the value proposed in your business plan.
+In short, an operating model breaks down the delivery elements of your business model and helps managers convert strategy into operational decisions.

 What is a business operating model?